Students come into my guitar class with varied backgrounds

 7. Strum the rhythm pattern and finger the chords.

-8. Sing only, with goal of memorizing the words and melody for later use.
+8. Sing only, with goal of memorizing the words and melody

 9. Sing and strum.